pingcap/docs-cn/faq/migration-tidb-faq.md

 ### How to migrate the traffic quickly?

 It is recommended to migrate application data from MySQL to TiDB using [TiDB Data Migration](/dm/dm-overview.md) tool.
 You can migrate the read and write traffic in batches by editing the network configuration as needed.
-Deploy a stable network LB (HAproxy, LVS, F5, DNS, etc.) on the upper layer, in order to implement seamless migration by directly editing the network configuration.
+Deploy a stable network LB (such as HAproxy, LVS, F5, and DNS) on the upper layer, in order to implement seamless migration by directly editing the network configuration.

 ### Is there a limit for the total write and read capacity in TiDB?